 Tasks are a bit easier to manage, BUT they don’t show you unread messages.

 Take some time and explore the options online.
-They will feed your workstation Outlook along with you mobile apps.
+They will feed your workstation Outlook along with your mobile apps.

 1. Navigate to tasks.